Gators Lacrosse Wins 11th Game In Row, Downs Vanderbilt - ESPN 98.1 FM - 850 AM WRUF

 The Gators then scored two goals in less than a minute to go up 2-1.

-The Commodores then tied it 2-2 a minute later and then scored again to take a 3-2 lead.
+The host Commodores then tied it 2-2 one minute later and then scored again to take a 3-2 lead.

 Up by 🔟 at half!#FLax | #GoGators pic.twitter.com/UMeupmCbiM